arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 The Nano ESP32 is the first board to not feature a **5V** pin.
 It has instead been replaced with VBUS, which is a more accurate description of the pin's capabilities.

-`VBUS` provides 5V whenever powered via USB.
+`VBUS` provides 5 V whenever powered via USB.
 If powered via the VIN pin, it is disabled.
-This means that while powering the board through the VIN pin, you can't get 5 V from the board, and you need to use a logic level shifter or an external 5V power supply.
+This means that while powering the board through the VIN pin, you can't get 5 V from the board, and you need to use a logic level shifter or an external 5 V power supply.

-This measure is taken to prevent the board's microcontroller from accidentally receiving 5V, which will damage it.
+This measure is taken to prevent the board's microcontroller from accidentally receiving 5 V, which will damage it.

 ## Pins